dglyk/cards_assignment/README.md

 In DB exist 3 different users you can use:

-admin@admin.com
+userEmail: admin@admin.com
-admin
+userPassword: admin
 which has admin privilleges

-member1@members.com
+userEmail: member1@members.com
-pass1
+userPassword: pass1

-member2@members.com
+userEmail: member2@members.com
-pass2
+userPassword: pass2

 which have member privilleges